On the hunt for an Xbox series X? Here’s where to find one in stock today

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Xbox series X stock - live: Game and EE restocks available now – how to get a console
+Xbox series X stock - live: EE restock continues for a second week – how to get the console

-Follow along for live Xbox stock alerts and updates from EE, Game, Amazon and more
+Follow along for live Xbox stock alerts and updates from Argos, Game, Amazon and more

-Update: The Xbox series X is available at Game.
-Read on for more details.

 While the tail end of 2021 saw huge numbers of restocks from sites like Very, Smyths Toys, Game, Argos, Asda and Amazon, since then the supply of Xbox consoles has slowed to a trickle.
 When it does appear, the Xbox sells out in minutes as customers snap up the available units as soon as they arrive.

-Note: Update: EE has Xbox series X bundles available for existing customers and Xbox All Access is available from Asda.
-Read below for more details.